Professor: Dr. Kate Pulling

 Allen, Gove, Jackson, Robert, Hansen, Gary, Essentials Plus of SQL: Extracting Data (e-book), ISBN 978-1-7339969-7-6.

 Resources (Software): This class will use MySQL as the platform for learning SQL.
 The electronic book by Allan, Jackson and Hansen includes a Database Management system.
 Each student has his or her own personal database sandbox.
 You will be able to use the MySQL dialect of SQL to create tables and populate them with data, to change the structures of tables and to query tables.
-You will be able to access the ebook and the data tables using a browser and the internet.
+You will be able to access the ebook and the data tables using Canvas.

 MySQL Workbench will be used to aid in the design of databases.
-Version 8.0 is available for download to your home computer from MySQL’s Workbench websitehttp://www.mysql.com/downloads/workbench/ ).
-For Windows, go to the section Other Downloads to download only Workbench (mysql-workbench-community-8.0.26-winx64.msi).
-For other operating systems, select the OS in the drop-down list and download the mysql-workbench-community-8.0.26 option for your OS.
+Version 8.0.30 is available for download to your home computer from MySQL’s Workbench websitehttp://www.mysql.com/downloads/workbench/ ).
+Select the OS in the drop-down list.
+For Windows, go to the section Other Downloads to download only Workbench (mysql-workbench-community-8.0.30-winx64.msi).
+For other operating systems, download the mysql-workbench-community-8.0.30 option for your OS.

 No additional resources are required.